geekmomprojects/edge-lit-rainbow/README.md

 When running on an ESP32 or ESP8266 with the supplied Arduino code, the rainbow will enter configuration mode automatically on startup if it cannot connect to WiFi, either because it doesn't have stored SSID/Password or because the stored SSID/Password don't connect.
 You can also force the ESP into configuration mode at startup by grounding the button pin (easiest if you physically connect a button to the pin).

 Once it is in configuration mode, you can configure the connection parameters by connecting to the local access point named "RainbowConnection".
-You will be directed to a configuration page like the one below:

-(TBD)
+Currently, you may find additional information about configuring the connection parameters here: <a href="http://brightwearables.com/rainbowconnect/">http://brightwearables.com/rainbowconnect/</a>

 # Update - July 19, 2020